Sun-60

-Sun-60 (later Sun 60 without the hyphen) were a Los Angeles Alternative rock band from 1987-1996.
+Sun-60 (later Sun 60 without the hyphen) were a Los Angeles Alternative rock band from 1987 to 1996.

 The band was notable for the vocals of Joan Jones, the guitar riffs of David Russo, clever song-writing, and an eclectic combination of styles, including folk, alt rock, pop, and blues.

 Despite a cult following, and moderate success both as a touring live act and on record, the band split in 1996.

 History

 Sun-60 began as an acoustic folk duo, composed of Joan Jones and David Russo playing under the name Far Cry.
 Gradually their sound became harder-edged, and they added various musicians to form a rock rhythm section.

 They were signed by Epic Records in 1990 and released the eponymous Sun-60 in 1992.
 Sun-60 is a glossily-produced, high-energy folk/pop/rock album showcasing Jones' voice and hook-laden songwriting.

 Only (1993) is primarily blues-based hard rock, although folk and pop influences are still audible.
 The album features guest performances from several notable musicians such as Dave Navarro.